People Are Becoming Resistant to Antibiotics. Here's Why That's a Big, Global Problem.

 But it’s more than that.

 In Canada, for instance, Morris notes that 80% to 90% of antibiotics are used on animals (to increase growth rates or to protect their health), meaning only 10% to 20% are used on humans.
-The trouble is, about 90% of the Canadian population eats animals.
+The trouble is, about 90% of the Canadian population eats animals, according to research from Dalhousie University.
 Because humans are regularly ingesting antibiotics through meat in their diets, they're becoming more resistant to antibiotics.

 Morris, as well as Joshi, both referenced the need to focus on AMR with the One Health approach, which is the concept of various disciplines working together locally, nationally, and globally to address health care for people, animals, and the environment.